 This project is the first to field implementation of full-scale in-situ stabilization/solidification of sediment using subaqueous mass mixing techniques for environmental purposes.
 The project was completed two months ahead of schedule and under budget.
 Kendall Bay project received multiple awards to date, including an Innovation in Sustainability award as part of the Edison Awards in April 2021, and Project of the Year in NSW and Sustainable Remediation Project in NSW from Australian Institute of Project Management in November 2021.

 Quick QualNo pages found in your document.
 What is a Quick Qual?

 - Location: Sydney, Australia

 - Client: Ventia Utility Services Pty Ltd.

-- Project Practice Areas: Water and Wastewater, Environmental Management
+- Project Practice Areas: Water & Wastewater, Environmental Management

 - Type of Facility: Commercial harbor